 One of the most frequent questions my clients ask is “how can my product sell big when there is so much competition out there?”
 Best-selling cosmetic products have something that distinguish them from others.
 Ninety percent of the time, it is NOT the formula that makes the difference yet the advertising.

 Good advertising and marketing transient into sales.

-“She’s lovely, she’s engaged, she uses Ponds”.
+[pullquote align=”normal”]She’s lovely, she’s engaged, she uses Ponds. [/pullquote]

 This became one of the best-known advertising slogans in America.
 Cosmetic manufacturers have pursued consumers with promises of everything from new beauty to a new lifestyle.
 Indeed, with cosmetics—perhaps more than with any other type of product—ingenious marketing leads to success in sales.
 This is why consumers’ attention is the ultimate commodity.

 Natural.
 Does not say much about your product unless you provide examples of support.
 Why do you call your ingredients natural?
 Is it because they origin from plants?How are they being processed?Interestingly, there is a certification for natural cosmetics.
 It is provided by Ecocert organization and allows you to display the symbol “Ecocert -Natural cosmetic” on product packaging.
 For the natural cosmetic label, a minimum of 50% of all plant-based ingredients in the formula and a minimum of 5% of all ingredients by weight must come from organic farming.
 Here is the link for more information : http://www.ecocert.com/en/natural-and-organic-cosmetics

 Organic.
 It is not enough to use organic only ingredients to claim that the product itself is organic and use the symbol USDA organic.
 It also needs to meet organic handling, labelling and processing standards.
 Another possibility is to claim that the product is “made with organic ingredients”.
 In this case, it must contain at least 70% organic ingredients, but you won’t be able to display the USDA organic seal.
 In addition, the product would need to be certified by an USDA agent whose name and address must be displayed on the package.
 Due to higher standards set by the USDA, I recommend you to apply for an Ecocert Organic certification instead.The major difference between the two is that the USDA never really developed standards for organic cosmetics like Ecocert did.
 In fact, USDA organic certification was born for agricultural products only.

 Patent pending.
-A patent doesn’t really protect your product from being copied by the competition, but you can use “patented” or “patent pending formula” as marketing tool.
-I always discourage my clients from trying to get patents on cosmetics because even if you think your product is unique,most likely it is not.
+A patent doesn’t really protect your product from being copied by the competition, but you can use “patented” or “patent pending formula” as marketing tools.
+I always discourage my clients from trying to get patents on cosmetics because even if you think your product is unique, it is most likely not.
 Consequently, your application will be denied and you will not be able to use the claim “patent pending” anymore.
 A client of mine was determined to patent his liquid lipstick.
 However, there was nothing special about his product that could justify a patent.
 He desperately tried to make up unusual manufacturing procedures to support his application, but ultimately it was still denied.
 You don’t want to waste your time and money on trying to obtain a patent just for a claim.

 Made in the USA.
 It is illegal for companies to buy products from another country (e.g. China) then repackaging and label them as “Made in the USA”.
 For a product to be called Made in the USA or claimed to be of domestic origin without qualifications or limits on the claim, the product must be “all or virtually all” made in the U.S.

 Free of ________.
 For example, free of parabens.
-This kind of claim can be misleading as you are suggesting that your product is safer than its competitors because it doesn’t contain parabens or other particular chemicals.Problem is, there is no scientific evidence these ingredients are harmful.
-Consequently, it could be considered an unfair denigration of “legal” ingredients.
+This kind of claim can be misleading as you are suggesting that your product is safer than its competitors because it doesn’t contain parabens or other particular chemicals.Problem is, there is no evidence these ingredients are unsafe.
+Consequently, it is an unfair denigration of “legal” ingredients.
 Nevertheless, as mentioned above, you should always try to put your values in your product.
 This means that if you are a firm believer that something is harmful (and target people with your same beliefs), then you should definitely specify that you intentionally left it out.